jlalmes/trpc-openapi/README.md

 ## HTTP Requests

 Query procedures accept inputs via URL query parameters.
 Mutation procedures accept inputs via the request body as an `application/json` content type.
-Additionally, both `queries` & `mutations` can accept a set of their inputs via URL path parameters.
-You can add path parameters to any OpenAPI enabled procedure by using curly brackets around a path segment input name in the `meta.openapi.path` field.
+Additionally, both queries & mutations can accept a set of their inputs via URL path parameters.
+You can add a path parameter to any OpenAPI enabled procedure by using curly brackets around an input name as a path segment in the `meta.openapi.path` field.

 #### Query